egregoire23/UnsupervisedWithR/PageRank Algorithm.md

     ##      PageA      PageB      PageC      PageD      PageE
     ## 0.35436167 0.16119385 0.22725626 0.16694674 0.09024148

-After removing all outgoing links from Page A, but still keeping inbound links to Page A, its PageRank score did not change very drastically.
+After removing all outgoing links from Page A, but still keeping the inbound links to Page A, its PageRank score did not change very drastically.
 However, the other pages’ PageRank scores did change drastically.

-The damping factor accounts for the fact that at any given point, the user will no longer want to continue on clicking forward with links but instead chose a new page from scratch at random.
-To account for this randomness and realistic nature that a user will not continue forward forever, the damping factor is used.
+The damping factor accounts for the fact that at any given point, the user will no longer want to continue on clicking forward with links but instead choose a new page from scratch at random.
+To account for this randomness and the realistic nature that a user will not continue forward forever, the damping factor is used.
 It affects the ranking of the pages because the probability of the rank is multiplied by a constant damping factor.
 If the damping factor is .15, this means that 15% of the time,